top of page

 Personal Goals:

-• Accept leadership roles in student organizations.
+• Pursue work opportunities or leadership roles in student organizations.

 • Find ways to pay for your professional career by applying for scholarships and grants.